FULU-Foundation/CRW-Extension/README.md

 ### Technical Contributions
 Contributions are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) guide for details on how to ask questions, report bugs, suggest enhancements, and submit Pull Requests.
-> [!IMPORTANT]
-> Before opening an issue or bug report, please ensure you have read [CONTRIBUTING.md](CONTRIBUTING.md) carefully. **Issues that do not follow the guidelines will be closed without review.**
 ### Editorial and Wiki Contributions
 The extension matches sites and services against data sourced from the [Consumer Rights Wiki](https://consumerrights.wiki).
 You can contribute in two ways:
 - **Editorial** - Help improve or add articles directly on the [Consumer Rights Wiki](https://consumerrights.wiki)